DIM Weight Calculation: How to Calculate Dimensional Weight Pricing

 Volumetric weight is an alternative term for dimensional weight.
-Like DIM weight, it is calculated by multiplying the length, width, and height of a package, then dividing by a DIM divisor to calculate the dimensional weight in pounds.Freight carriers utilize the higher weight between actual weight and volumetric weight to calculate shipping costs.
+Like DIM weight, it is calculated by multiplying the length, width, and height of a package, then dividing by a DIM divisor to calculate the dimensional weight in pounds.Freight carriers utilise the higher weight between actual weight and volumetric weight to calculate shipping costs.

 3. How does FedEx calculate dimensional weight?